dboogert/gaffer/vdbNotes.md

 How can i make sure there is always something visualised

 points to level set
-    - attribute transfer from particles to surface
+    - attribute transfer from particles to surface (leave this to v2.0)
-    - Canceller
     - S-L # Points -> S-L
-    - define attribute names (width, velocity)
     - double SDF!

-SegmentGrids (rename to SegmentLevelSet?)
+SegmentLevelSets
     - double SDF

 VolumeToSpheres
     - works on Scalar field and LS
     - double type
-    - UI tooltips
-    - interupt processing

-CSGGrids (rename to CSGLevelSets)
+CSGLevelSets
     - grid selector UI
     - separate grid name for 2nd input ?
     - tool tips